hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 As far I know, RED does not allow to `load` a block without adding each word to the global context.
 Because REBOL3 has such possibility using `load/unbound`,  `word-of` task is to return an unbond block.

 [16:42:04](#-ER7JfBdkUvpzsTrc_T4z3rGu0vrYVXiD4ulIm1HPD8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 When I need to pass a context to a child function, I use a regular argument.
-But I know that you are happy with cryptic solutions Ì†ΩÌ∏â Anyway, as I said...
+But I know that you are happy with cryptic solutions üòâ Anyway, as I said...
 I'm not binding expert and don't want to dive in this abyss with you now.

 [16:45:08](#4w2kFDKviL77c8LxM4cefiQhPPwIDngP8y0CFaRxItc) <GiuseppeChillemi (GiuseppeChillemi)>:
 Yes, but here we are talking about passing the function's context, not a generic context.
 Without `WORD-OF`, the child function has totally no access to the caller context words.